UPenn’s Official Mascot

 Experience UPenn school spirit with Fighting Quaker

-It is a widely held belief that the University of Pennsylvania, which is one of the eight prestigious educational institutions that come together to form the Ivy League, is among the very best educational establishments that can be discovered anyplace in the entire world.
+The University of Pennsylvania, one of the eight prestigious educational institutions in the Ivy League, is among the best universities in the entire world.

 You should seek the guidance of professionals who work in the field of college admissions, such as those who work at AdmissionSight, in order to improve your chances of being accepted at UPenn.